PFA

 (Production Flow Analysis)

-At The Ohio State University, I received federal funding to develop the methods and software for implementing JobshopLean in custom forge shops that supply forgings to the DOD (Department of Defense) and DLA (Defense Logistics Agency).
+At The Ohio State University, I received federal funding from 2004-2012 to develop the methods and software for implementing Job Shop Lean in custom forge shops that supply forgings to the DOD (Department of Defense) and DLA (Defense Logistics Agency).
 These custom forge shops are job shops that produce small lot sizes of a variety of forgings that are needed to maintain legacy weapon systems.
 So they had little in common with an OEM like Toyota!
 My sponsor was intrigued by the idea that Lean would be implemented differently in job shops, compared to how it is implemented at/by Toyota in their assembly factories.

 Luckily, at that time, I was doing research on Group Technology and Cellular Manufacturing.
 Luckily (again!), just around that time I had learned Value Stream Mapping (VSM).
 VSM is a simple and effective method to plan the implementation of Lean in high-volume low-mix assembly facilities and other repetitive work environments.
-I noted the following key parallels between Lean and JobshopLean:
+But it fails to handle the complexity of any job shop!
+So right there I knew that there was need for an approach to guide a job shop to adopt, adapt and extend Lean as embodied in the Toyota Production System.

 LEAN